A'ja Wilson: College career

 Wilson played in 37 games her freshman year, leading to four single-game freshman records in the SEC and three single-season freshman records in the SEC, and won the SEC Freshman of the year award.
-In 2016 as a sophomore, Wilson won her first SEC Player of the Year award and was a consensus All-American, Wilson led the Gamecocks to a SEC regular season and Tournament Championship.
-In 2017, Wilson once again led the Gamecocks to a SEC regular season and Tournament championship, and went on to win the school's first national championship with a stirring victory over the Mississippi State Bulldogs in the championship game.
+In 2016 as a sophomore, Wilson won her first SEC Player of the Year award and was a consensus All-American, Wilson led the Gamecocks to a SEC regular-season and tournament championship.
+In 2017, Wilson once again led the Gamecocks to a SEC regular-season and tournament championship, and went on to win the school's first national championship with a stirring victory over the Mississippi State Bulldogs in the championship game.
 She was named the Most Outstanding Player of the tournament.
 In 2018, Wilson had her best season statistically, and won all of the National player of the year awards.
-She won a record 3rd straight SEC Player of the Year award, and was also a Consensus All-American for the third straight year.
+She won a record third straight SEC Player of the Year award, and was also a Consensus All-American for the third straight year.
 Wilson finished her college career at South Carolina as the all-time leading scorer for the school.

 Professional career

 WNBA

 A'ja Wilson goes for a rebound in 2018.

 In 2018, Wilson was drafted first overall by the Las Vegas Aces.
 On May 21, 2018, in her career debut, Wilson scored 14 points along with 10 rebounds in a 101–65 loss to the Connecticut Sun.
-On June 16, 2018, Wilson scored a career-high of 35 points along with 13 rebounds in a 101–92 overtime victory against the Indiana Fever, becoming the second rookie in league history to score 35 points and grab 10 rebounds.
-Wilson would be voted into the 2018 WNBA All-Star Game.
-Later on in the season, Wilson would be named the WNBA Rookie of the Year.
+On June 16, 2018, Wilson scored a career high of 35 points along with 13 rebounds in a 101–92 overtime victory against the Indiana Fever, becoming the second rookie in league history to score 35 points and record 10 rebounds.
+Wilson was voted into the 2018 WNBA All-Star Game.
+Later in the season, Wilson was named the WNBA Rookie of the Year.
 She was tied for third in scoring.
-Her season performance almost led the Aces to the playoffs as they finished 9th place with a 14–20 record.
+Her season performance almost led the Aces to the playoffs as they finished ninth place with a 14–20 record.